 How much does it cost to charge a Tesla?
 It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

-I’ll cover the cost of charging all the different Tesla model vehicles.
-But also, I’m going to go over many variables you need to consider when it comes to the charging cost.
+To understand the cost range, we’ll go over the cost of charging the different Tesla vehicle models.
+While also going over the many variables you need to consider when it comes to the charging cost.

 Fuel cost calculation of gasoline-powered vehicles